 Having the right container and combination of materials can make for fast working compost.
-This guide is about making a hot composter.
+This page is about making a hot composter.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.